 Where to Stay in Rovaniemi

-Rovaniemi has a wide range of accommodation options, and we’ve stayed at both hotels and AirBnBs in the city.
+Rovaniemi has a wide range of accommodation options, and we’ve stayed at both hotels and apartment rentals in the city.

 We’ve already covered some of the more unusual accommodation options in the city, including snow hotels and igloos, so this list is more focused on slightly more traditional options.
 The following are ordered approximately from budget options through to more expensive choices.